| |

 Before refrigerating, the mixture should look like thick but pourable oatmeal.

 • Too thick?
-Add a splash of milk
+Add a splash of almond milk or whatever milk you are using.

 Once chilled, it should be creamy, not soupy.